-A 12-volt power supply is required for proper operation of the electronic control panel.
+A 12-volt power supply (e.g., 12 VDC system of the motor home, auxiliary battery, converter, or motorhome engine battery) is required for proper operation of the electronic control panel.
 For electrical operation of the refrigerator, either the external electrical power line must be connected to the motor home or the on-board electrical generator must be running to provide the necessary 120-volt AC power.
 To operate the refrigerator in the LP-gas mode, the main LP gas valve must be "open."

-Norcold Refrigerator
+Dometic Refrigerator

-To start the Norcold refrigerator (Figure 4-1), on the control panel (Figure 4-2)
+To start the Dometic refrigerator (Figure 4-1), on the control panel, press the main power "on/off"